LIVERPOOL (Prescot), Shakespeare North Playhouse, 7th July 2026

 10:15am - noon

-What do Shakespeare and Maths have in common?
+What do astronomy, arithmetic, games, music and Latin have in common?

-In this engaging and interactive show, award-winning author Rob Eastaway reveals the surprising mathematical connections between Shakespeare and the world he lived in.
-Find out how Tudors multiplied, why dice games were a hazard for the unwary, and why Shakespeare really did make much ado about 'nothing'.
+In this engaging and interactive show, award-winning author Rob Eastaway reveals the surprising connections between Shakespeare and the fascinating world of numbers.
+Using the Bard’s finest works, discover how Tudors multiplied, why dice games were a risky business, and why Shakespeare really did make much ado about ‘nothing’.

 "Rob's passion, engagement and humour was amazing, and really hooked our Year 10s"